 Cloudland Canyon is one of Georgia’s most rugged and beautiful state parks.
-It’s loclated in northwest Georgia on Lookout Mountain near Trenton and the Tennessee border.
+It’s located in northwest Georgia on beautiful Lookout Mountain near Trenton and the Tennessee border.
 The park’s dominant feature is the dramatic Sitton Gulch cut by Sitton Creek.
-The park is home to many hiking trails, cabins and camping, disc golf and a newly opened Five Points mountain bike area.
+The park is home to many gorgeous hiking trails, cabins and camping, disc golf and a newly opened Five Points mountain bike area.

 |Trail||Distance (miles)||Elevation Change (ft)|

 |Waterfalls||1||350||One Way||Dark Blue||600 steps to waterfalls|

 |Sitton’s Gulch||3||1000||One Way||Dark Blue||encompasses Waterfalls Trail|

 Everybody who comes to Cloudland Canyon does, can and should hike out on the Overlook Trail.
 Why?
 Because of the overlooks.
 The main overlook sits on a ridge that looks all the way down Sitton Gulch.
 Even if you’re not intending to go hiking, you should venture out to the main platform.
 It’s not to be, dare I say, overlooked.